Yandex Forms API usage examples

 "2037859858","2025-04-17T10:14:01Z","test it","True","42","Second"

-To export answers to a file, we'll use several Yandex Forms API calls:
+To export responses to a file, we'll use several Yandex Forms API calls:

-- The first call runs a background task that downloads the answers and generates the output file.
+- The first call runs a background task that downloads the responses and generates the output file.
 See Export answers.

-- Since the export task may take some time, we'll use the second API call to check its status.
-See Получить результат выполнения операции.
+- Since the export task may take some time, the second API call checks its status.
+See Get operation result.

-- Once the task is complete, we can download the result with the third call.
+- Once the task is complete, the third call downloads the result.
 See Get the result of answer export.

 import os